jolheiser/horcrux/README.md

 The format for a webhook endpoint is `https://horcrux.domain.tld/<name>/<service>` where `name` is the name of your configured repository and `service` is the type of service sending the webhook. (gitea, github, or gitlab)

+## What if I want to replicate to multiple Gitea instances?

+Create two configs for the same repository, with different names.
+Add a webhook for any alternate instance.
+As you (or horcrux) pushes to an instance, it could kick off a webhook to any number of horcrux endpoints.

 ## Examples

 Check out this repository on